 No. Students will pay a reduced rate for double occupancy and the same rate for single occupancy.
 Utilities are included in the rent: cable, internet, electricity, water and sewer service.

 Will the new student residence location be safe?

 UNCSA Police will extend their jurisdiction to include the new residence location.
 They will patrol the area as part of their regular responsibilities.
-Additionally, the property being considered is equipped with security cameras and bright LED parking lot lighting.
+Additionally, the property is equipped with security cameras and bright LED parking lot lighting.

 Will furniture be provided?

 Yes, we will provide furniture for students: Bedroom furniture - twin XL beds with mattress, dresser, desks and chairs; Living room furniture - sofa, chair, coffee table, and end table; Dining room furniture - table and chairs.